sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

 ![Diff of gumbels]({{"/assets/20191110_gumbel_logistic.png" | absolute_url}})

-What might be harder to swallow is that the errors are iid.
-We are saying that the errors for a decision maker *between* alternatives are independent.
+What might be harder tmo swallow is that the errors are iid.
+We are saying that the errors for a decision maker <u>between</u> alternatives are independent.
 Train doesn't stress about this too much though; he claims that if you do a good job of specifying $V_{nj}$, then the rest is basically white noise.

 But the key takeaway here is: